 Here are tips from Geico, the National Hurricane Center and the Insurance Information Institute:

-- Determine escape routes and places where your family can meet.
+- Learn your evacuation zone and have an evacuation plan.
+Determine escape routes and places where your family can meet.

 - Know your home’s vulnerability to storm surge, flooding and wind.